o0cynix0o/SABnzbPPS/README.md

-# SABnzb PostProcessing Script for Handbrake Reencodes to x265
+# PostProcessing Script for Handbrake Reencodes to x265

 A PostProcessing Script written in Python to use HandBrake to reencode videos into x265 format.

 ## Description

-During a mundane commute to work, an intriguing notion dawned on me: could ChatGPT wield its prowess to craft a script tailored for the post-processing of downloads via SABNZB?
-Specifically, the aim was to encode them into the efficient x265 format, excise certain tracks and subtitles, and further compress the files.
+The aim is to reencode your media into the efficient x265 format, excise certain audio tracks and subtitles, and further save space.
 This sparked a determined curiosity within me, driving a quest to understand the mechanics behind this endeavor and delve into its inner workings.
+These scripts are the result of months of work and testing.
+I hope they help.
+If you have any sugestions please feel free to let me know.

 ## Getting Started